Synebo/salesforce-universal-lookup-field-lightning-component/README.md

-# Universal Lookup Field Component for Salesforce Lightning
+# Lightning Universal Lookup Component for Salesforce Lightning
 ## Powerful lookup component for your developments

 Boost the development of your custom components with a new powerful lookup component.
 It looks like a standard one, pretty easy to customize and works everywhere – even in Salesforce1.